 Who Qualifies as a Veteran?

 Who qualifies to be called a veteran?
 The official site for the United States Census says approximately 19 million U.S. men and women have served on active duty.
 Are all of these people veterans?
-And just as importantly, why are so many people asking who counts or does not count as a vet?
+And just as importantly, why are so many people asking who counts and who does not count as a veteran?

 Related: Military Benefits During Basic Training